Ready to Get Cooking?

 - 2 cups Bread flour

-- 1 cup Oat - quick or old-fashioned- do NOT use instant
+- 1 cup Oat - Use old-fashioned or quick-cooking oatmeal in this recipe, but DO NOT use instant.

 - 1¼ tsp Salt

 Instacart is available in the US only at the moment.